 Remember not to stack your egg rolls on top of each other before frying as they may stick together.
 Use parchment paper or waxed paper to separate your layers and give each one some room so they aren’t touching.

-Can you freeze raw or cooked egg rolls?
+Can you freeze egg rolls?

 Yes you can!
 If you choose to fry them first, be sure to allow them to cool completely before freezing.
 Then roll them individually in plastic wrap and put in a freezer bag.
 If you prefer, you can place them on a freezer safe sheet pan, freeze until solid and then put them in a freezer bag.